Library Centennial Renovation FAQs

-The Future Library Project is a community effort to transform a mid-20th century modern building into a state-of-the-art library facility serving a wide variety of functions in our knowledge-based society.
+The Library Centennial Renovation is a celebration of our library’s 100-year anniversary as we renovate our building in 2019.
+It is a community effort to transform a mid-20th century modern building into a state-of-the-art library facility serving a wide variety of functions in our knowledge-based society, all part of the Future Library Project.
 Central to the effort will be a focus on youth in our community, energy efficient systems, quality of place, and community heritage.

 Why does the building need to be renovated?